dallyh/daliborhon.dev/www/web/src/content/posts/en/2025-02-12-deploying-libsql-server-with-astro-on-zerops.md

       objectStorageSize: 2
 ```

-This YAML file defines the project and necessary services, ensuring a smooth setup.
-You can find a detailed breakdown of the format in the [Zerops documentation](https://docs.zerops.io/references/import).

 To import the project to Zerops, run the following command in the root of the Astro project.

 ```sh
 zcli project project-import ./zerops-project-import.yml
 ```

-After running this, the expected output should look like:
+After running the command, the expected output should look like:

 ```
 ➤  INFO  Import yaml found: C:\Repos\astro-libsql-zerops-example\zerops-project-import.yml